 End of Daylight Saving Time: Wage-Hour Implications for Night Shift Workers

 For example, say a production employee in a manufacturing plant is scheduled to work third shift, beginning at 11 p.m. on Saturday and ending at 7 a.m. on Sunday.
 On paper the employee is only scheduled to work 8 hours.
-However, in reality at 2 a.m. on Sunday the clocks "fell back" one hour, and the employee actually ended up working a 9-hour shift.
+However, in reality at 2 a.m. on Sunday the clocks will "fall back" one hour, and the employee will actually end up working a 9-hour shift.
 The employee must be paid for the full 9 hours, and all 9 hours must be counted in determining whether the employee has worked more than 40 hours necessary to trigger overtime obligations under the wage-hour laws.
 Failure to properly pay for this actual time worked could give rise to liability under the FLSA or other laws.

 Employers should also carefully check their own state's wage-hour laws and any applicable collective bargaining agreements or other contracts to ensure if any additional obligations are imposed.
 Varnum attorneys are ready to assist with any questions or concerns that employers may have, and to ensure that employer timekeeping policies are in full compliance.